rhobs/observability-operator/docs/api.md

-The secret containing the OAuth2 client secret
+`clientSecret` specifies a key of a Secret containing the OAuth2 client's secret.

 <table>
     <thead>